aftrmarket/aftr-contracts/README.md

 - Multiple changes to the vehicle can be processed in one call.
 - Tips, token unlocking, and returning loaned tokens are handled only once in the first iteration of the multi-interaction.
 - The contract limits the number of actions inside of a multi-interaction to 1000, which should be more than enough.
-- If a multi-interaction is called from a DAO owned vehicle, then the number of proposed votes will be equal to the number of actions bundled into the call.
+- If a multi-interaction is called from a multi-owned vehicle, then the number of proposed votes will be equal to the number of actions bundled into the call.

 ### Sample Multi-Interaction Action
 ```typescript